 In simple terms, affiliate marketing is when another person markets and sells your products for you.
 In exchange, you offer this person (known as an ‘affiliate’) a percentage of the profits they generate when they sell your products or services.

 It’s an incredibly effective digital marketing strategy, especially if you have a business that sells physical or digital products to mass audiences.
+Partnering with a specialized B2B marketing agency can further enhance your efforts, ensuring targeted outreach and tailored strategies for reaching your business-to-business customers.

 You’ll have to work with an affiliate marketing network to enable other people to become your affiliates and sell your products.